meaningfy-ws/lam4vb3/README.md

 |  WP2.8 | (Data3) test release of LAM SHACL shapes |
 |  WP2.9 | (Data4) test release of LAM XML & PDF documentation |

+# Running the scripts

+Running all the cells from the lam2vb3 jupyter notebook will generate the current RDF representation of the LAM project.